-1.2.5 A minimum annual charge
+1.2.4 A minimum annual charge

-A minimum annual charge as set out in Section 3.5.1 to all consents other than bore permits, sewage discharge permits for individual dwellings, and new consents granted after 1 March each year when the minimum annual charge will be waived for the remainder of that financial year.
+A minimum annual charge as set out in Section 3.5.1 will apply to most consents/permits.
+The exception to this is bore permits, sewage discharge permits for individual dwellings, and new consents granted after 1 March each year - for these permits the minimum annual charge will be waived for the remainder of that financial year.